 (NEW YORK) — A new study is underway to see if at-home COVID-19 tests could pave the way to reopening America’s workplaces.

-Citigroup, a U.S. multinational investment bank and financial services company, is launching a pilot program with Chicago-area bank branch employees and New York Stock Exchange traders aimed at allowing their personnel to utilize a rapid antigen test, provided by Innova Medical Group, before coming into the workplace.
+Citigroup, a U.S. multinational investment bank and financial services company, is launching a pilot program with Chicago-area bank branch employees and its traders, headquartered in New York, aimed at allowing their personnel to utilize a rapid antigen test, provided by Innova Medical Group, before coming into the workplace.

 “This at-home COVID-19 testing program uses a rapid antigen test, which provides highly accurate results within 20 minutes,” said Dr. Lori Zimmerman, corporate medical director at Citi.
 “The science is clear: frequent use of low-cost, simple, rapid tests is highly effective in identifying people who are currently infectious, even if they are asymptomatic.”

 Employees involved in the pilot administer the test to themselves by swabbing their noses three times throughout the week — Monday, Wednesday and Friday — and are guided through the testing process by Bella Health, a health assessment app.
 In a matter of minutes employees can learn their test results.
 The app notifies a direct manager in the event of a positive test result.